mobizt/ESP-Mail-Client/README.md

 1. Install flash tool, esptool.py from [here](https://github.com/espressif/esptool).
 To instal esptool python script, you will need either [Python 2.7 or Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.

 2. Download file [nina-fw-1.4.5.zip](/firmwares/nina-fw-1.4.5.zip) in [firmwares](/firmwares) folder and extract it.
-The extracted files included bootloader.bin, phy_init_data.bin, nina-fw.bin, partitions.bin and SerialNINAPassthrough.ino.
+The extracted files included nina-fw.bin and SerialNINAPassthrough.ino.

 3. Compile and upload SerialNINAPassthrough.ino to the device.